-The Riverton City Storm Water Utility was created in 2010 to fund programs necessary to comply with the Municipal Separate Storm Sewer System (MS4) Permit set forth by The Federal Clean Water Act of 1972.
+The Riverton City Storm Water Fee was adopted in 2010 to fund programs necessary to comply with the Municipal Separate Storm Sewer System (MS4) Permit resulting from The Federal Clean Water Act of 1972.

-The MS4 Permit requires cities to protect streams, rivers, and lakes, in their jurisdictions, from polluted storm water.
+The MS4 Permit requires municipalities to protect streams, rivers, lakes, and subsurface water resources in their jurisdictions, from polluted storm water.
 Protecting water bodies require dedicated personnel, equipment and continual management of stormwater protection programs.